SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Related Works

 \subsection{Teleoperation System for Data Collection}

 As shown in Table~\ref{tab: datasets}, human teleoperation has emerged as the predominant method for acquiring real-world robotic datasets at scale.
-Based on the direction of the signal flow, the teleoperation system can be categorized into two types: 1) \textbf{Unilateral Teleoperation} in which the signal is transmitted solely from the leader to the follower, and 2) \textbf{Bilateral Teleoperation}, which includes a feedback loop from the follower to the leader, enabling the operator to perceive the remote environment.
+Based on the direction of the robot signal flow, the teleoperation system can be categorized into two types: 1) \textbf{Unilateral Teleoperation} in which the robot signal is transmitted solely from the leader to the follower, and 2) \textbf{Bilateral Teleoperation}, which includes a feedback loop from the follower to the leader, enabling the operator to perceive the remote environment.

 The majority of the teleoperation systems utilized in data collection employ input devices such as space mouse or virtual reality (VR) remotes \cite{brohan2022rt, jang2022bc, bharadhwaj2024roboagent, walke2023bridgedata, khazatsky2024droid}.
-However, these devices do not provide force feedback, which complicates the execution of contact-rich tasks and increases the risk of unsafe interactions.
+However, these devices lack force feedback, which complicates the execution of contact-rich tasks and increases the risk of unsafe interactions.
 Furthermore, due to workspace mismatches, the follower robot is prone to encountering singularities.
 To mitigate these issues, some studies have proposed input devices designed based on the kinematics of the follower robot \cite{aldaco2024aloha, zhao2024aloha, wu2024gellogenerallowcostintuitive} which also lack force feedback.
 Bilateral teleoperation, by incorporating force feedback, enhances user interaction with the remote environment, thereby improving task performance and increasing demonstration success rates \cite{nitsch2012meta}.
-Recognizing the importance of force feedback, a recent research has incorporated it into teleoperation devices \cite{sujit2025improving}.
+Recognizing the importance of force feedback, recent research has incorporated it into teleoperation devices \cite{sujit2025improving}.

 Haptic devices are commonly employed in teleoperation systems when force feedback is required \cite{fang2023rh20t, sliwowski2025reassemble}, facilitating data collection for assembly tasks.
 However, due to morphological differences between haptic devices and execution robots, as well as the unrealistic interaction forces they generate, demonstrations using these devices often lack intuitiveness \cite{pervez2017novel}.
-To address these limitations, this study adopts a teleoperation system consisting of two identical robot arms, following the approach in \cite{chen2024online}, to ensure maximum intuitiveness and transparency.
+To address these limitations, this study adopts a teleoperation system consisting of two identical robot arms, following the approach in \cite{chen2024online}, to ensure maximum intuitiveness and transparency, while enabling accurate measurement of the interaction forces of follower robot.